28 Nov The Ultimate Guide to Orlando’s Theme Parks

 The Magic Kingdom

 The heart of Disney World is the Magic Kingdom, where you’ll find the iconic Cinderella Castle.
-The Magic Kingdom is broken up into these smaller areas:
+There are many must do’s in Magic Kingdom and it is broken up into these smaller areas:

 Spaceship Earth, a large silver sphere, is the main attraction here.
 EPCOT is half futuristic, technology-driven attractions such as the Test Track, the fastest ride at Disney World, and half a celebration of world culture.
 In the World Showcase, you’ll find rides and miniature recreations of shops and restaurants from around the world, staffed by natives of those countries.
 Perhaps you can skip the United Kingdom area, unless you’re homesick!